toolfun/_nets/Arkeo/node_setup.md

 wallet=
 chain=arkeo
 ```
-You can customize what ports will be used or do nothing to leave it by default.
+You can customize which ports will be used, or do nothing and leave as default.
-I'm customizing like this
+I configure as follows
 ```
 port=18
 ```